jointheleague/tic-tac-toe-ml/README.md

 Because most Base Implementations will be large and span over more than one file, you can store your base implementation classes and other files under the package ``` com.ttt.ai.yourAIname ```.

 Other than that, your base implementation can work however you want.
 If your AI is really small, such as just a random guesser, you may not have an base implementation at all.
 The base implementation is simply a clean place for you to store classes and other files needed for your AI to work!
-Next we will learn how to interface between your base implementation and the game board by writing an implementation for the AI class.
+Next we will learn how to interface between your base implementation and the game board by writing an implementation for the Brain interface.

 ### The Brain Implementation